HoneyBook

 How much does HoneyBook cost vs vCita?

 Both start at $29/month annually.
-However, vCita includes scheduling on its $29/month plan while HoneyBook requires the $49/month Essentials plan for scheduling.
+However, vCita includes unlimited scheduling session types on its $29/month plan while HoneyBook's $29/month Starter plan limits you to 1 session type.
+For unlimited scheduling on HoneyBook, you need the $49/month Essentials plan.
 For scheduling-focused providers, vCita saves $240/year.
-For providers needing proposals and contracts, HoneyBook Essentials is more cost-effective than combining vCita with a separate e-signature tool.
+For providers needing proposals and contracts, HoneyBook Starter at $29/month is more cost-effective than combining vCita with a separate e-signature tool.
+Note: HoneyBook raised prices in February 2025; older articles may show $19/$35/$79 rates that no longer apply.

 Which platform has better automation?

-HoneyBook has real workflow automation through Automations 2.0 (Essentials+) with conditional branching and multi-step sequences. vCita offers only automated marketing campaigns on the Platinum plan and automatic appointment reminders.
+HoneyBook has real workflow automation through Automations 2.0 (Essentials+, rolled out June 2025) with conditional branching, multi-step sequences, tag-based triggers, and an AI builder added in August 2025. vCita offers only automated marketing campaigns on the Platinum plan and automatic appointment reminders.
 For business process automation, HoneyBook is the only option between the two.

 Related comparisons: